sadigaxund/Math-and-Coding-Challanges/1. Conway's Game of Life/README.md

 ## Attribution
   - One or more of the icons used in this project were made by <b> `Pixel perfect`</b> from www.flaticon.com
   - One or more of the icons used in this project were made by <b> `Freepik`</b> from www.flaticon.com
+  - The main algorithm of this project is based on the <a href="https://pzemtsov.github.io/">`Pavel Zemtsov`</a>'s optimization experiments. <a href="https://pzemtsov.github.io/2015/04/24/game-of-life-hash-tables-and-hash-codes.html">Source</a>